Navaho blackberry variety

 Flowering on floricanes starts in the second week of May

-Ripening date (regular) - first week of July
+Ripening date (regular) - second week of July

 Productivity is 12 kg per plant

 Soluble solids - 11.2%

 Cold hardiness is moderate

 Bushes have clusters of pinkish-white, rose-like flowers, which give way to a heavy crop of large, blue-black, juicy-sweet blackberries over a harvest season from July to October.

 Berries are medium-sized, very solid and very aromatic.
 Average fruit's weight is about 5-7 g.
 Fruit's number is very large.
 Color is deep black.
 Berries are firm and excellent for fresh market.